Overview

 Blocks are processed at 12 km with 4 km overlap on the North Island, 10 km blocks on the South Island (alpine terrain hang-risk).
 Overlap regions are merged with COALESCE(ABS(upstream_cells), 1000) to recover any block-boundary NULLs.

-Hydraulic modelling (Flood Reports)
+Hydraulic modelling (site-specific assessments)

 - Grid resolution: 2–5 m mesh (user-configured per catchment area)